 Secluded beaches of Corfu

 Peaceful beaches are easy to find in Corfu, especially if you head for the east coast and the beaches around San Stefanos.
 As they are pebbly, they stay quieter, but doesn’t mean they aren’t as lovely as their sandier counterparts.
 South of Gardiki Castle is the vast Lake Korission, separated from the sea by a narrow stretch of beach.
 This is a good spot to find a secluded patch of sand, away from the masses.
-Find a Corfu villa rental in the area, and you’ll have your own private retreat to escape to for the ultimate holiday hideaway.
+With Villa Plus Holidays to Corfu, you'll have privacy, sun, and luscious views – what more could you want from a getaway?

 Corfu’s rugged and steep terrain makes for impressive viewing and the roads twist and turn through the landscape for an adventurous journey.
 Dotted along the roads on the hillsides are tiny villages like Spartylas and Strinylas, a far cry from the busy resorts of Gouvia and Dasia.
 Find a luxury villa on a Corfu hillside and you’ll be treated to views of green woodland reaching to the distant blue of the ocean.